 About the artist

-Bob lives in New York City and draws everyday.
-The work in his studio has always been divided between his great passion for pastels and his commissioned illustration projects.
-He remains determined to divide his time in order to express and examine his personal visions.
-These long-term explorations have resulted in a large body of work, several series and many diverse themes: Twilight of the Gorilla had it’s first exhibition in New York, at The Central Park Zoo in 1994, and has subsequently been exhibited in Chicago at The Lincoln Park Zoo, and most recently, at The Butler Institute Of American Art in Ohio in 2017.
-Rembrandt: 40 Years of a Face and Rembrandt and The Jews of Jodenbreestraat, explore in pastel, both the Dutch artist’s face over a period of over 40 years as well as the remarkable faces and studies of his Jewish neighbors in seventeenth century Amsterdam.
-A lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitled Nok, Nok.
-These were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in NY.
-An early drawing group of erotic works was presented in a one-man exhibition, titled Secret Sex at The Leslie Lohman Foundation in NY.
-US Presidents and The Gym, My Models And Me were both exhibited at the Leslie-Lohman Prince Street Gallery in SOHO NY in 2016.
+Bob Ziering lives in New York City and draws everyday.
+The work in his studio had always been balanced between his great passion for pastels and his commissioned illustration projects.
+Now retired from the illustration business, he fully devotes his studio time to expressing and examining his personal visions.
+These long-term explorations have resulted in a large body of work, several series and many diverse themes: Twilight of the Gorilla had its first exhibition in New York at Central Park Zoo in 1994, and has subsequently been exhibited in Chicago at The Lincoln Park Zoo, and most recently, at The Butler Institute Of American Art in Youngstown, Ohio in 2017.
+Rembrandt: 40 Years of a Face and Rembrandt and The Jews of Jodenbreestraat, explore, in pastel, the Dutch artist’s face over a period of 40+ years, as well as the remarkable faces and studies of his Jewish neighbors in seventeenth century Amsterdam.
+Bob’s lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitled Nok, Nok.
+These were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in New York.
+An early drawing group of erotic works, titled Secret Sex, was presented in a one-man exhibition at The Leslie Lohman Museum in NYC.
+US Presidents and The Gym, My Models And Me were both exhibited in 2016 at the Leslie-Lohman Prince Street Gallery, SOHO.

 Illustration was the mainstay for his career for more than forty years.
 His individual style and use of line have been well-documented and his work has been seen in print ads as well as video productions all over the world.
 His client list includes many of the Fortune 500 companies, as well as cultural institutions such as The Metropolitan Opera, The New York City Opera, The Paul Taylor Dance Group and Cirque du Soleil.
 His work for these companies and many others has earned him several ANDY awards, the highest honor awarded to commercial illustrators.
 His art has appeared in exhibitions, competitions and publications from New York to Japan.
 Many of these illustrations have been exhibited at The Society of Illustrators where Bob has had two one man shows.
 Bob was one of the founding members of the Graphic Artist’s Guild, a vital resource for all commercial artists, designers, art directors and clients.

 Bob Ziering was born in Brooklyn, NY in 1932.
 According to his mother, he began life “drawing in the womb”.
 It certainly may be true for it seems that once he arrived, drawing became his life’s ambition.
 One poignant event Ziering recounts from childhood places him outside a Brooklyn movie theatre drawing the broadside characters from Walt Disney’s Snow White.
 The manager was so impressed with what he saw that the young artist was ushered into the theatre to see the show free of charge.
-And so his talent was noticed and commented on as a very young child and his early life was never without encouragement to hone his skills.
+And so, his talent was noticed and commented on even as a very young child and his early life was defined by support and an encouragement to hone his skills.

 Two years later, after apprenticing at various New York “art studios”, his first serious illustration commision arrived from Reader’s Digest.
-Bob at this time had made a number of contacts and an owner of one of the art studios saw in Bob a curious blend of both talented artist and charismatic salesman.
+Bob at this time had made a number of industry contacts.
+An owner of one of the art studios saw in Bob a curious blend of both talented artist and charismatic salesman.
 He offered him a partnership and for the next five years Bob acted as an artists rep, as well as an artist himself for Rahl Studios.
-Here he earned the street credibility necessary in the business.
-His daily pounding of the pavement to promote other illustrators and photographers, and at the same time building his own portfolio provided him with an invaluable understanding of the business, which would help immensely in his later career.
+At Rahl he earned the street credibility necessary in the business.
+His daily pounding of the pavement to promote other illustrators and photographers (e.g. Saul Leiter), and at the same time building his own illustration portfolio provided him with an invaluable understanding of the business, all of which would help immensely in his later career.

 Bob is a member of The Pastel Society of America.

-He has taught in New York as a visiting Professor at The School of Visual Arts, The Fashion Institute of Technology, and Pratt Institute.
+He has taught Commercial Art as a visiting Professor in New York at The School of Visual Arts, The Fashion Institute of Technology and Pratt Institute.